Constraints on Evolutionary Timescales for M Dwarf Planets from Dynamical Stability Arguments

 Specifically, the AMD of an entire system is represented as the sum of the AMD of its $j$ individual planets, so that

 where the AMD of individual planets depends upon the mass of the planet $M_{p}$, the mass of the star $M_{\star}$, the semi-major axis $a$, the eccentricity $e$, and the orbital inclination $i$:

 \cite{He20} applied the AMD framework to interpret the range in dynamical excitation among planetary systems, a phenomenon that has been modeled as both a unimodal distribution in $\{e,i\}$ space (as in that work, as well as \cite{Zhu18}), and as a multimodal distribution (e.g. \citealt{Xie16}, \citealt{Vaneylen14}, and \citealt{mills_california-kepler_2019}).
-More specifically, \cite{He20} demonstrated that the distribution of $\{e,i\}$ consistent with observed planet statistics such as multiplicity, period ratio, and transit duration ratio, match that of a sample in which all multi-planet systems are at the maximal AMD ``stability limit".
+More specifically, \cite{He20} demonstrated that the distribution of $\{e,i\}$ consistent with observed planet statistics such as multiplicity, period ratio, and transit duration ratio, match that of a sample in which all multi-planet systems are at the maximal AMD ``stability limit" formulated by \cite{Laskar17}.
+This is based on the hypothesis that a series of collisional events during planet formation will decrease total system AMD, so that systems evolve from having high AMD, unstable orbits to having a total AMD just below a critical value under which they have stable orbits.
 In this work, we will employ observationally-derived distributions in $\{e,i\}$ for M dwarfs, as well as number of planets per system and their spacing.
-We will adopt a multimodal distribution to model our planetary systems, consistent with our hypothesis of dynamical sculpting, whereby planetary systems ``start" dynamically cool (low AMD) and evolve to be dynamically hotter (high AMD); by tracking AMD through this process, we aim (1) to show that the multimodal distribution ultimately shows broad consistency with the theoretical AMD stability limited distribution of $\{e,i\}$, and (2) to model the theoretical AMD evolution of the ensemble of planetary systems over long timescales.
+We will adopt a multimodal distribution to model our planetary systems, consistent with our hypothesis of dynamical sculpting, whereby planetary systems ``start" dynamically cool (low AMD) and evolve to be dynamically hotter (high AMD).
+By tracking AMD through this process, we aim (1) to show that the multimodal distribution ultimately shows broad consistency with the theoretical AMD stability limited distribution of $\{e,i\}$, and (2) to model the theoretical AMD evolution of the ensemble of planetary systems over long timescales.